-As I mentioned during my last training update, since purchasing new running cleats, I’ve been happy to report little to no aches or pains during this training cycle.
+As I mentioned during my past running updates, since purchasing new running cleats, I’ve was happy to report little to no aches or pains during this last training cycle.
 I think my running form has improved over the years, and I was surprised to learn during my shoe fitting that I should be wearing neutral running shoes.

 After purchasing that first pair I began the follow the 500 mile rule.
 How do you know how many miles are on your shoes?

 - Only wear your running shoes for running

 - It helps if you track your mileage, as many runners do

 - Pay attention to your comfort, aches and pains may indicate a need for new shoes

 - Look for signs of visible wear, which may appear on your shoes, depending on your form

 For a long time I was running roughly 500 miles per year so I knew I would need to rotate in new running kicks every year or so.
 While you can add new shoes for a runner into your training at an any point, it’s always fun to have newer shoes for race day.

 One caveat, be sure to break your running shoes in before the race by running in them several times.
 Do not wear them for the first time on race day.
 After purchasing that first pair of running shoes back in 2010, I decided to add another pair into the mix because I was training for a half-marathon.